salamelek/tradingAIPython/README.txt

         ... no idea :(
         Lets ask chatGPT :>
         ChatGPT confirms what I thought...
 I should add more data and see what happens

+    Added even more data (btc):
+        Memory usage skyrocketed, so I had to make some changes on the data.
+        Now, instead of pre-making the data with a sliding window, the idea is that we say to torch to use one on the data.
+This is the only way I can train this on my pc.
+A little problem is that there are bugs everywhere, probably.
+        Let's take a deep dive in how to train the autoencoder:

+AUTOENCODER TRAINING:
+    After some initial testings, it is probable that a general autoencoder is way better than a specialised one.
+This raises a demand for lots of data.
+    The method I was using to prepare the data increased it's size 100-fold (numOfCandles-fold).
+    The much better approach is to put the normalised candles in a 1D tensor and say to the torch module to apply a sliding window with a step of 3 and length of 100 to it.

+    On paper, it is pretty simple, now that I wrote it down.
+Then where did I fail?

+    Let's write the training steps in pseudocode:
+    1) get the data:
+        This step is trivial, I already have the functions for it.
+        The function is getNormCandles() from dataGetter.py
+        The returned candles are given as a pd.DataFrame.

+    2) Prepare the candles:
+        The goal is to turn them into a data structure that is accepted by torch and can be seen with a sliding window.
+It seems that the appropriate structure is a torch tensor.
+I basically need a really long vector that contains all the normalised candles, flattened.
+I then want torch to read it using a sliding window, as mentioned.
+        Do I really need to use a tensor?
+        Which dimensions should it have?

+    3) Train iterate through the data using the sliding window:
+        It seems that the "correct" way of implementing a sliding window is to make a child of the class Dataset.
+Did I implement it right?
+Does it really work?
+        Using the custom dataset, the model should correctly train with the candles window

+    4) Use the encoder:
+        Since we also have to use this, here are the steps.
+        We have some candles dataFrame as an input, which we need to:
+        - get only the last 100 candles
+        - normalise them
+        - flatten them
+        - turn them into a tensor
+        And then we can feed it to the autoencoder.
+The result is a dataPoint of the candle window.

+    5) KNN:
+        Since I mentioned dataPoints, here is a breakdown of the knn that I want to set up.
+        As mentioned above, we get a dataPoint through the autoencoder.
+When fitting the KNN model, we have to keep track which range of indexes belongs to which dataset, to then correctly simulate the position.

+So now that I put this down in words, here is how I should implement this:
+    1) Autoencoder training:
+        1.1) Data preparation
+            1.1.1) Get normalised candles
+            1.1.2) Flatten them
+            1.1.3) Convert them to a tensor
+        1.2) Data feeding
+            1.2.1) Create the sliding window dataset
+            1.2.2) initialise it and feed it the tensor

+    2) KNN model:
+        1) Fit the model:
+            1.1) Get the train candles
+            1.2)

+    Who am I kidding...
+I don't know enough about torch to write this Let's go on a study trip :>
+    I'll start with this: https://www.youtube.com/playlist?list=PLCC34OHNcOtpcgR9LEYSdi9r7XIbpkpK1
+    Also, here is the documentation: https://pytorch.org/docs/stable/index.html

+        2) Use the model